sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-errorreportingcoredisablewer.md

 # DisableWER

-`DisableWER` disables Windows® Error Reporting.
+`DisableWER` disables Windows Error Reporting.
 You may want to disable error-reporting functionality when you are deploying Windows in large, managed environments.

 For more information on privacy concerns about error reporting, see [this Microsoft website](http://go.microsoft.com/fwlink/?linkid=50163).